PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 ### Gather pictures and videos

 Ask all participants to send you their pictures and videos.
-Create a nicely edited video of the protst
+Create a nicely edited video of the protest.

 ### Share your story